benrhughes/todotxt.net/README.md

 This is an implemention of [todo.txt](http://todotxt.com/) using the .NET framework.
 As far as I am aware, it is fully compliant with [Gina's spec](https://github.com/ginatrapani/todo.txt-cli/wiki/The-Todo.txt-Format).

-There is installer for the latest version available from the [the main site](http://benrhughes.github.io/todotxt.net/).
+There is installer for the latest version available from the [release page](https://github.com/benrhughes/todotxt.net/releases).

+#### Maintenence mode

+Please note that todotxt.net is now in maintenence mode.
+I'm am happy to receive bug reports and bug fixes, but no new features will be added at this stage.

 #### Contributors please note

 If you change any of the ToDoLib files, please make sure the current unit tests pass, and add new tests where appropriate.

 Please send your pull requests to the 'dev' branch.
-If you forget it's not a major deal: it's just a bit more work for me as I have to manually merge.

 #### Goals